 My plan (an extra $10 per ticket plan) listed the Haunted Mansion first on our list, so that’s where we went.
 If you are thinking “take a three-year-old on a haunted ride that’s going to traumatize her?!” you would be correct.
 Eventually she recovered and continued to ask for the carousel.
 Nope, not part of the true “Disneyland” experience I told her.

-She failed to understand that my “RideMax” itinerary rated the carousel 2 out of 5 stars and we just couldn’t afford the diversion.
+She failed to understand that my “RideMax” itinerary rated the carousel two out of five stars and we just couldn’t afford the diversion.
 After 10 rides and hours of begging later, I finally caved and ditched the plan (never underestimate the persistence of a three-year-old at an amusement park).

 We rode the carousel.
 And rode it again and again and again.

-A full one month after the experience, ask that three-year-old her favorite part about her one week in California, the answer is simple: the carousel.
+Now, one month out of the experience, ask that three-year-old her favorite part about her one week in California, the answer is simple: the carousel.

 Are you giving your customers the Haunted Mansion when they are asking for the carousel?

-Or, in other words… when your customers speak, are you listening to understand, or are you just listening?
-Failure to including listening to understand as part of your customer retention strategy is just that: a failure.
-Take it from my lesson on listening
+Or, in other words…when your customers speak, are you listening to understand, or are you just listening?

 When customers speak, it is typically through negative feedback.
 And that is a good thing!
 It means they are engaged with your brand and something you did caused them to have an emotional reaction strong enough to give you feedback.
 So pat yourself on the back.
 With that feedback you now have a choice: Are you going to listen, or will you listen to understand?